adstriegel/cse34468-su24/mats/syllabus.md

 This class is meant to be interactive.
 We will be doing both lecture content as well as a fair amount of coding so make sure to bring a laptop with you to class.

 Keep in mind as well that we will interact with a wide variety of embedded system components that may or may not always work as intended.
 There will be weird and obscure bugs that will at times test your savviness in taking advantage of all of the various public resources (Google, StackOverflow, etc.).
 Much of the course will be group-oriented so you will be encouraged to take advantage of the knowledge of your peers as well.
+Advising / asking questions is OK, sharing code is not beyond your group for a given assignment.